-They will take about 30-40 minutes to write the story draft, and it will publish in 60.
-You have 30 minutes to provide your comments and quotes.
-If you do that, you are helping the reporters write a good and balanced story, and your quotes will get in to the oldmedia story being written.
+They will take about thirty to forty minutes to write the story draft, and it will publish in sixty.
+You have thirty minutes to provide your comments and quotes.
+If you do that, you are helping the reporters write a good and balanced story, and your quotes will get into the oldmedia story being written.
 The clock is already running: tick, tick, tick.

-Getting a press release out in 30 minutes is hard, but completely doable.
+Getting a press release out in thirty minutes is hard, but completely doable.
 Press releases are expected to follow certain formats and contain certain keywords.
 I find that one of the most efficient ways of writing a press release in a swarm is to use an Etherpad or other form of multiplayer notepad, where everybody writes the document at the same time.
-As long as people are familiar with your swarm and its ideas and line of arguing, the volunteers in the swarm who jump in to help write the press release will create a completely okay set of comments at worst, and brilliant comments at best.
+As long as people are familiar with your swarm and its ideas and line of arguing, the volunteers in the swarm who jump in to help write the press release will create a completely OK set of comments at worst, and brilliant comments at best.
 We'll be returning later in this chapter to who writes the press releases and why.

-You need to practice getting press releases out to aim for about 25 minutes from the initial news event to your press release being sent.
+You need to practice getting press releases out to aim for about twenty-five minutes from the initial news event to your press release being sent.
 This is hard, but doable.
 In the Swedish Pirate Party, the time drilldown was approximately like this: